phinguyen44/BADS_Project/README.md

 4. Separate models for user_title
 5. Maybe group brand_id by return rates
 6. Try different cutoff values? or penalties for FPR or FNR?
 FPR is worse because of lost sale
 7. Look at orders of same item within same order.
+Or # of purchases.
 8. Parallelization: Imputation, Different Models, Cross-Validation?
-9. Add in "true value" function
-10. Include # purchases?
+9. [Platt scaling](https://en.wikipedia.org/wiki/Platt_scaling) to convert outputs into a probabilistic distribution.

 ## Variables (what to change)